A look at NATO and what the alliance does, past and present

-BERLIN (AP) — The North Atlantic Treaty Organization, known as NATO, grew largely out of Cold War fears of Soviet aggression and expansionism, prompted by a Moscow-backed communist coup in Czechoslovakia, the Soviet blockade of Berlin that led to the Berlin Airlift, and other incidents.
-It was also meant to prevent the resurgence of nationalist militarism in Europe, and encourage political integration.
+BERLIN (AP) — The North Atlantic Treaty Organization, known as NATO, grew largely out of Cold War fears of Soviet aggression and expansionism following a communist coup in Czechoslovakia, the Soviet blockade of Berlin and other incidents.
+It also was meant to prevent the resurgence of nationalist militarism and to encourage political integration in Europe.

 The United States, Canada, Belgium, Denmark, France, Iceland, Italy, Luxemburg, the Netherlands, Norway, Portugal, and the United Kingdom signed the initial treaty on April 4, 1949.
 Since then, the trans-Atlantic security arrangement has more than doubled in membership and changed its mandate significantly.
 Here are some highlights: